How to Change Windows 11 Security Event Retention

 How to Manually Clear Protection History

-To clear the history manually, you must delete the contents of the detection folder.
-This requires administrator privileges.
+To clear the history manually, you need to delete the contents of the detection folder.
+You’ll need administrator privileges for this.

 - Open File Explorer and navigate to: